-Make-ahead, marinated Green Bean Salad is an easy, healthy recipe perfect for summer!
+Make-ahead, marinated Green Bean Salad is an easy side dish recipe perfect for summer!
 Simply toss green beans, tomatoes, and red onions with a balsamic vinaigrette and serve cold with blue or feta cheese.

 This recipe sings with perfectly balanced simple ingredients to make a cold summer salad that absolutely shines!